Ed.D., Department of Curriculum and Teaching, Teachers College, Columbia University

 Urban secondary education; culturally relevant and responsive pedagogies; teacher education; student voice

-Prior to joining the Bryn Mawr/Haverford Education Program, Kelly taught English and Dance and Choreography for five years at a small, public high school in the Bronx, New York as well as courses in secondary teaching methods and contemporary issues in education as an Adjunct Instructor at Barnard College.
+Prior to joining the Bryn Mawr/Haverford Education Program, Kelly taught English and Dance and Choreography for five years at a small, public high school in the Bronx, New York.
+While a doctoral student at Teachers College, she taught courses in secondary teaching methods and contemporary issues in education as an Adjunct Instructor at Barnard College.
 At Barnard, Kelly also had the privilege of supervising student teachers in New York City public high schools.

 Kelly is passionate about preparing teachers to meet the needs of all students in urban settings and about the inclusion of student voice in teacher education.
 In particular, her research focuses on the education of Latino male youth in urban secondary schools, student voice, and culturally relevant and responsive pedagogies.